 In September, Spears attended another hearing to review her conservatorship.
 This one, and the accompanying protests, merited an investigative feature on the conservatorship by the Los Angeles Times, titled “Britney Spears Hasn’t Fully Controlled Her Life for Years: Fans Insist It’s Time to #FreeBritney.”

-The article didn’t mention the Times had tried to contact Spears herself.
+The article didn’t mention whether the Times had tried to contact Spears herself.
 Instead, it sought to interview “those who might have seen firsthand how it has affected her.”
 Yet, the paper conceded, “no one in her inner circle responded to requests for comments.”

 The article stated that after a three-month investigation, which would appear to have included reviewing public court documents, it “could find no independent evidence that Spears was being harmed by the arrangement.”
 While it may be unusual for a young, productive person to be placed under a conservatorship, the paper added, Spears’ wealth provided a reason to do so in this case:

 “Her estate is immense and complicated to manage, so she could be subject to ‘undue influence’—a factor judges consider along with mental capacity when deciding whether a conservatorship is a good fit.”
 Added a psychologist: “a person with that kind of wealth would be attracting a lot of people toward them, many of whom may not have their best interests in mind.”
 It’s hard to imagine the same paternalism applied to a male rock star.

 Indeed, Andrew M. Wallet, a former conservator who successfully petitioned the court for a raise earlier this year, called the arrangement a “hybrid business model.”
 (A use for which conservatorships were not intended.)
 What this could mean, the Times wrote, “is that the conservatorship has enabled Spears to clinch business deals that might have been unavailable to her after her most turbulent years, [lawyer Andy] Mayoras said.
 She might have been seen as too much of a risk otherwise.”